cedadev/MyProxyClient/README.md

 Documentation
 =============
-Epydoc generated documentation is available in documentation/.  run the Makefile to regenerate if required.
+Sphinx generated documentation is available in documentation/.  run the Makefile to regenerate if required.

 Thanks